Nursing Courses in UK for International Students

 University of Southampton

-The University of Southampton is one of the best nursing schools in UK for international students and is recognized globally for its nursing programs, offering BSc and MSc degrees.
+The University of Southampton is one of the best nursing schools in the UK for international students and is recognised globally for its nursing programs, offering BSc and MSc degrees.
 The BSc program typically lasts 3 to 4 years.
 The MSc program, focusing on advanced study, takes around 1 to 2 years.

 Eligibility: